 - Social networks newsfeed ads (Twitter, Facebook, LinkedIn, etc.),

-- Ads listings on the top of Google search, or sidebar,
+- Ads listings on the top of Google search

-- Recommended articles that appear in the article you just read provide a platform for content discovery.
+- Recommended articles that appear in the article you just read provided by content discovery networks, ad networks, etc.

 Why do online marketers turn to Native Advertising progressively?

 - Native Advertisement performance progresses very well.
-Seemingly, users view native ads even 53% more than display advertisements!
+Seemingly, users react to native ads 53% more than display advertisements!
 Furthermore, Native advertisements boost purchasing intention by 18%.
 The editorial content of native advertisements is the same.
 Sometimes even slightly greater than the original content.

 - When the viewing advertisement audience bores, ad fatigue occurs.
 Hence, they just stop paying attention after a while.
 Native ads cloak in brand exposure.
 This means they don’t pull the crowd out.
 The public is engaged in indigenous advertising as the content is important and interesting.